forseti-security/forseti-security/_docs/_latest/concepts/config-validator.md

 the same code base to implement similar, but distinct constraints.

 With this scanner in place, users are now able to define customized policies easily without writing a new scanner.

-Hence, the Forseti Security team does not plan to add any new custom scanners or expand the existing custom scanners.
+**Note:** Forseti Security team does not plan to add any new custom scanners or expand the existing custom scanners.

 ## **What’s next**
 - Read more about how to set up the Config Validator Scanner and sync policies